A Century-Long Passion for Pumpkin Spice

 Who Came Up With Pumpkin Spice?

 Though it seems to have all started with the Pilgrims, to whom pumpkins were considered a valuable food source.
 Pumpkins were introduced to the settlers by the Natives of America.
 The pilgrims quickly adapted to this new fruit and found various ways to incorporate it into their diet.
 They would cut the top off of the pumpkin, scoop out the seeds, and fill it with cream, honey, eggs, and spices.
-Then they would place the pumpkin top back on and cook it in the ashes of a hot fire.
-When finished cooking they would remove it from the ashes and scoop out the contents along with the cooked flesh of the shell.
+Then, they would place the pumpkin top back on and cook it in the ashes of a hot fire.
+When finished cooking, they remove it from the ashes and scoop out the contents along with the cooked flesh of the shell.
 It was like a custard or pudding.
 Pies were common in Europe as were the use of the warming spices that made their way to the ports of America along with the colonizers.
 It didn’t take long for these cooks to mate the two and create pumpkin-spiced puddings, pies, and other baked goods.

 Pilgrim verse, circa 1633